African Infrastructure Investment Managers

 Private Equity Round in 2014

 Cenpower Generation Company Limited is a Special Purpose Vehicle established to develop the Cenpower Kpone Independent Power Plant (KIPP) in the Tema industrial zone near Accra, Ghana.
-The KIPP, which began operations in 2017, is one of the largest private independent power producers in the country, contributing approximately 10% of Ghana’s total installed capacity and 15% of its available thermal generation capacity.
-As a Combined Cycle Gas Turbine (CCGT) facility, it is recognized for its fuel efficiency and plays a vital role in meeting the increasing electricity demand in Ghana.
-Cenpower has achieved several notable milestones, including being the first licensed independent power producer in Ghana and the first to undertake a greenfield project financed independent power production while assuming fuel supply risk.
-Additionally, it pioneered the provision of a working capital facility for the Electricity Company of Ghana through a fuel financing arrangement and marked the first thermal independent power project financed in Sub-Saharan Africa.
+Scheduled to commence operations in 2017, KIPP is set to be one of the largest private independent power producers in Ghana, contributing approximately 10% of the nation's total installed capacity and around 15% of its available thermal generation capacity.
+As a Combined Cycle Gas Turbine (CCGT) facility, it aims to be one of the most fuel-efficient thermal power plants in the country, playing a vital role in addressing Ghana's increasing electricity demand.
+Cenpower has achieved several industry milestones, including being the first licensed independent power producer in Ghana and the first thermal IPP project financed in Sub-Saharan Africa, marking significant advancements in the region's energy sector.

 Spot something off?
 Help us improve by flagging any incorrect or outdated information.
 Just email us at support@teaserclub.com.
 Your feedback is most welcome.